MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/nonnative-hybrid.md

  # Non-Native Mode and hybrid Viva Engage Network upgrades

- Non-Native Mode and Hybrid Viva Engage Networks will be upgraded to [Native Mode](../overview-native-mode.md) to allow users, groups, and content to be compatible with and mapped to their counterparts in Microsoft Entra ID and Microsoft 365.
-Native Mode also provides other benefits, such as the ability to host Live Events in every Viva Engage community and simplify file administration through SharePoint.
+ Non-Native Mode and hybrid Viva Engage Networks will be upgraded to [Native Mode](../overview-native-mode.md) to allow users, groups, and content to be compatible with and mapped to their counterparts in Microsoft Entra ID and Microsoft 365.
+Native Mode also provides other benefits, such as the ability to host live events in every Viva Engage community and simplify file administration through SharePoint.
 Most critically, Native Mode supports eDiscovery through the Microsoft Purview compliance portal, allowing your organization to collaborate safely and securely within your Viva Engage network. **90% of Viva Engage networks are in Native Mode today, including our top 10 largest networks.**

  ## When does this change happen?